GregLahaye/GregLahaye.github.io/current-user-service-dot-net.md

 }
 ```

-_Note:_ be careful to specify the interface, not the implementation, of the service (ICurrentUserService, not CurrentUserService
+_Note:_ be careful to specify the interface, not the implementation, of the service (you want ICurrentUserService, not CurrentUserService)

 ---